Kat9-123/asa/Sublang.md

 ## Style guide
 Adhere to the naming conventions and type system and make sure it looks good :), ideally you should follow the style of the Sublib

+## Assembler specific additions to Subleq
+The assembler's runtimes will treat a jump to `-2` as a breakpoint and `-2 -= a` as printing `a` as a signed integer.
+Note that these features are non-canonical.
+They should be accessed using `ASM::Breakpoint` and `ASM::Debug` from the `ASM` library.
+When pedantic mode is turned on, the assembler will notify that these features wont work for other subleq interpreters

+## Runtimes
+### Interpreter
+The interpreter is the default runtime for subleq.
+When an error is encountered it exits and prints a trace.
+To halt the program when it running press CTRL-C but when it is prompting for input, press DELETE
+### Debugger
+To run a program with the debugger, add the `-d` command line flag.
+Debugging will only start when an error or breakpoint is encountered

 ## Examples
 ### Basic